reissbaker/structural/README.md

 ### Readability for nested types

-If you have a few nested types, you'll quickly realize that the generated TypeScript is less than ideal in terms of readability: while it's technically syntactically correct, it duplicates the structural type definitions in each type; for example:
+Generally, using `toTypescript({ ... })` just does the right thing in terms of generating deeply-nested type data.
+However, if you only want to generate a *single* one of the types, you'll quickly realize that the generated TypeScript is less than ideal in terms of readability: while it's technically syntactically correct, it duplicates the structural type definitions in each type; for example: